petros-d/docs/docs/environment-variables.md

 - How environment variables are stored on Astronomer
 - How to store Airflow Connections and Variables as environment variables

-> Some environment variables on Astronomer Cloud are set at the platform level and cannot be overridden for individual Deployments.
-For more information on these environment variables, read [Platform Environment Variables](platform-variables).
+> **Note:** Some environment variables on Astronomer Cloud are set globally and cannot be overridden for individual Deployments.
+For more information on these environment variables, read [Global Environment Variables](global-variables).

 ## Set Environment Variables via the Astronomer UI

 Environment variables can be set directly in the Astronomer UI.
 To do so:

-1. In the Astronomer UI, open an Airflow Deployment.
+1. In the Astronomer UI, open a Deployment.
-2. Open the **Variables** tab.
+2. Next to **Environment Variables**, select **Edit Variables**
 3. Specify an environment variable name and value in the table.
-4. Click **Add**.
+4. Click **Update Variables**.

 <div class="text--center">
   <img src="/img/docs/env-vars.png" alt="Environment variables table" />